Limnation/03-password-generator/README.md

 * Application GitHub URL submitted.

-* GitHub repository contains application code.
+* GitHub repository that contains application code.

 ### Application Quality: 15%

+* Application user experience is intuitive and easy to navigate.

+* Application user interface style is clean and polished.

 * Application resembles the mock-up functionality provided in the homework instructions.